umbraco/UmbracoDocs/Reference/Management/Services/LocalizationService/Index.md

 ## Getting the service

-If you wish to use use the localization service in a class that inherits from one of the Umbraco base classes - eg. `SurfaceController`, `UmbracoApiController` or `UmbracoAuthorizedApiController` - you can access the localization service through a local `Services` property:
+If you wish to use use the localization service in a class that inherits from one of the Umbraco base classes (eg. `SurfaceController`, `UmbracoApiController` or `UmbracoAuthorizedApiController`), you can access the localization service through a local `Services` property:

 	ILocalizationService localizationService = Services.LocalizationService;